Geri Huser

-Geri D. Huser (born July 14, 1963) is a Democratic party politician.
+Geri D. Huser (born July 14, 1963) is an American lawyer and Democratic party politician.
 She served in the Iowa House of Representatives from 1996 to 2011.

-Education
+Since 2015 she has been Chairwoman of the Iowa Utilities Board.

+Early life and education

+Geri Huser, née Skinner, was born to Ed and Lois Skinner.
+Her father is an attorney and land developer.
+She has a sister, Julie Skinner-Stewart.

-Huser graduated from Southeast Polk High School and later received a BA in social work from Briar Cliff College.
-She also got a law degree from Drake University.
+She graduated from Southeast Polk High School and later received a B.A. in social work from Briar Cliff College.
+She also got a J.D. degree from Drake University.

 Career

-She served as a Planning Specialist with Polk County Social Services and has been director of Iowa Finance Authority's Title Guaranty Division.
 From 1990 to 1994, she served as a member of the Altoona City Council.
 She also served on the Metropolitan Planning Organization beginning in 1990.

 From 1996 to 2011, Huser represented the 42nd District in the Iowa House of Representatives and served on several committees: the Judiciary committee; the Local Government committee; the Ways and Means committee; and the Transportation committee, which she chaired.

 In 2006, Huser was re-elected with 8,493 votes, running unopposed.
-She lost re-election in 2011 to Republican Kim Pearson by 126 votes.
+She lost re-election in 2011 to tea party Republican Kim Pearson by 126 votes.

+As of 2011, she served as a Planning Specialist with Polk County Social Services and has been director of Iowa Finance Authority's Title Guaranty Division.

-After serving in the House, Huser became a partner at Skinner Law Firm.
+After serving in the House, Huser became a partner at Skinner Law Firm in Altoona.

-As Chairwoman of the Iowa Utilities Board, she voted in June 2016 not to allow the controversial construction of the Bakken pipeline to continue, but lost due to votes by the other two members, Nick Wagner and Libby Jacobs, who voted in favor.
+In 2015, she became Chairwoman of the Iowa Utilities Board.
+In June 2016 she voted not to allow the controversial construction of the Bakken pipeline to continue, but lost due to votes by the other two members, Nick Wagner and Libby Jacobs, who voted in favor.

+In 2017, it became known that she had continued to work in her legal practice on the side, in 500 court filings.

 Huser was named to Governor Terry Branstad's Transportation 2020 Citizen Advisory Commission.

-Family